 \textbf{Empowering transparency, accountability, and governance.} By linking moderation interventions to rich behavioral context before and after enforcement, \data also supports studies on transparency, accountability, and regulatory compliance by complementing existing transparency initiatives that primarily provide metadata about moderation decisions but lack information about user activity and responses~\cite{trujillo2025dsa,kaushal2024automated}.
 For example, researchers can integrate this dataset with external data sources such as transparency disclosures and platform policies to assess the consistency between actual moderation actions and the declared enforcement practices or platform rules in place at the time of the intervention~\cite{tessa2025improving}.
 To this regard, \data can inform both scholarly and policy-oriented investigations into how moderation interventions shape online ecosystems and how governance mechanisms operate at scale.

 \textbf{Methodological development.} While the preceding use cases focus on substantively oriented questions about moderation outcomes, \data also supports methodological research on how such effects are measured.
 The intervention-centered structure and standardized pre- and post-intervention windows enable systematic comparisons of alternative analytical approaches, including simple before–after designs~\cite{cima2025investigating}, interrupted time series analyses~\cite{habib2022exploring,broniatowski2025explaining}, and more complex counterfactual modeling strategies~\cite{slaughter2025community,trujillo2022make}.
-Researchers can use the dataset to study the sensitivity of results to modeling choices such as window length, temporal aggregation, outcome definition, or the inclusion of external activity as a comparison signal.
-By providing a shared empirical foundation with multiple intervention instances across time and contexts, the dataset facilitates benchmarking, robustness checks, and methodological validation, contributing to the development of more reliable and transparent approaches for measuring the effects of content moderation.
+Researchers can use the dataset to study the sensitivity of results to modeling choices such as window length, temporal aggregation, outcome definition, or the inclusion of external activity as a comparison signal.By offering a shared empirical basis with multiple interventions across time and contexts, the dataset supports benchmarking, robustness checks, and methodological validation, fostering more reliable and transparent approaches to measuring content moderation effects.

 \textbf{Extensions for causal analyses.} Finally, \data can serve as a foundation for more robust causal analyses by supporting the construction of external control groups, as done in some recent works~\cite{seckin2025labeled}.
 For each moderated intervention and space, interested scholars could identify independent but comparable and unmoderated spaces---e.g., matched on characteristics such as topic, size, or user composition---and use them as controls within quasi-experimental designs~\cite{cima2025investigating}.
-While such controls are not included in the current \data release, the intervention-centered structure of the dataset facilitates these extensions and can strengthen causal claims across the use cases described above, enabling more rigorous assessments of whether observed effects are attributable to moderation interventions.
+While not included in the current TBBT release, the dataset’s intervention-centered structure supports these extensions and can strengthen causal claims, enabling more rigorous assessment of whether observed effects are attributable to moderation interventions.